Chikun: History

 Chikun Local Government Area derives its name from a Gbagyi village named Chikun in the southeastern part of Kujama.
 The area was originally populated by the Gbagyi people but is now being subsumed by urbanization making it a cosmopolitan part of Kaduna.

-On 5 July 2021, over 100 secondary school pupils were kidnapped.
+On 5 July 2021, over 100 secondary school pupils from Bethel Baptist Secondary School in Chikun were kidnapped.

 Demographics

 Population

 Chikun Local Government Area according to the March 21, 2006 national population census was put at 372,272.
 Its population was projected by the National Population Commission of Nigeria and National Bureau of Statistics to be 502,500 by March 21, 2016.

 People

-Indigenous people

 The indigenous people are the Gbagyi people.
 They also make up the major population in the area.

 Kingship

 The traditional ruler is The Esu Chikun, His Royal Highness Isyaku Yari (Sa Gbagy II) Gbagyi.
 The jurisdiction of the royal Chief covers the entire Chikun Local Government Area and parts of Kaduna South Local Government Area of Television village and Romi New Extension.